Jefmans/docker_base/README.md

 3) it is possible to upload the same file twice

 4) Update Embedding Upload in Elastic to add "metadata = {}" => to be able to access other fiels like "pages, ..."

+5) create CONSTANTS for all the system ... + us .env

+6) secure the system (Elastic, ...) with pw + vault + ...

+7) use Tailscale

+8) storing in Elastic => we're using different methods in different places for "pdf_chunks" - "captions" => streamline